Skip to content

 Before you can restore a Notion backup, your workspace must contain a dedicated destination page that SimpleBackups can use to host restored content.
 Notion does not allow integrations to write at the workspace root, so all restored pages, databases, and blocks are created as children of this page.

-Create a top-level page in your Notion workspace (any title works — for example, SimpleBackups Restores) and grant the SimpleBackups integration access to it from the page's Connections menu.
+Create a top-level page in your Notion workspace (any title works, for example SimpleBackups Restores) and grant the SimpleBackups integration access to it from the page's Connections menu.
 When you configure your Notion connection in SimpleBackups, make sure this page is included in the selected resources so it is available as a destination at restore time.

 Notion destination page for SimpleBackups restores